qingshan/dotfiles/doc/vim_plugins.md

 - `gx` - Open URI with browser

-### zeavim
+### toolbox

-- `gz{motion/text-object}` - Act like an operator and search for the result of a motion/text-object with the docset defined automatically+ (e.g. gziW will search for the inner Word).
-- `<Leader>z` - Search for the word under cursor or the current visual selection with the docset defined automatically.
+- `gk` - search stardict for the word under cursor or the current visual selection.
-- `<Leader><Leader>z` - Narrow search with a docset+ and a query (A default docset is provided).

-### stardict & goldendict

-- `gk`, `gK` - search stardict & goldendict for the word under cursor or the current visual selection.
+- `gK` - search goldendict for the word under cursor or the current visual selection.
+- `gZ` - search zeal for the word under cursor or the current visual selection.
-- `:SD`, `:GD` - stardict & goldendict command
+- `:SD`, `:GD`, `:Z` - stardict & goldendict, zeal command

 ### vim-go